 The e-mail addresses on this page are only intended to inform us of what you noted and know about the issue indicated for that e-mail address.
 Are you reporting something else to one of the e-mail addresses on this page?
 Then your e-mail will not be processed.
 The message in your e-mail will not be recorded in our records.

 Finding a weak spot in one of our systems is not inconceivable.
 Have you found a weak spot?
 Then you can report it according to the following arrangements.
-You may hold the Tax Authorities to this policy within the scope of Responsible Disclosure.
+You may hold the Tax Authorities to this policy within the scope of Coordinated Vulnerability Disclosure (CVD).

 Vulnerabilities in the Tax Authorities' ICT systems

 Please inform us immediately of any vulnerability you may find in the Tax Authorities' ICT systems, so that we can take the necessary measures as soon as possible.
 Your cooperation in improving the security of our ICT systems is always greatly appreciated.